© 2025

-This year’s “world’s most famous Christmas tree” was donated by the Russ family of East Greenbush.
+The “world’s most famous Christmas tree” this year was donated by the Russ family of East Greenbush.
 WAMC’s Samantha Simmons was there as the spruce destined for Rockefeller Center was cut down.

 Judy Russ and her son, Liam, were running around the family property Thursday morning, jumping from supporting Rockefeller Center crew members to talking with family, neighbors and reporters.

-Russ says the tree has been on her late-husband’s family property since the 1920s, making her son the fifth generation to experience the grandeur of the 75-foot-tall Norway spruce.
+Russ says the tree has been on her late-husband’s Rensselaer county property since the 1920s, making her son the fifth generation to enjoy the grandeur of the 75-foot-tall Norway spruce.

-Russ says this is an exciting moment, not a sad one.
+Russ says the moment was an exciting one, not a sad one.

 “This has been our backdrop, that we've had birthday parties here, weddings here, all kinds of celebrations,” Russ said “So, it's just nice that our family tree gets to become the world's Christmas tree.”